 - Spend time perusing prices at fixed-price stores such as Ensemble Artisanal beforehand, to get an idea of costs.

 - Never shop with a guide if you want the best price.
 The shopkeeper has to add their commission onto your bill.

-ATMs are found around Djemaa El Fna in the medina and along Ave Mohammed V in the ville nouvelle.
+ATMs can be found around Djemaa El Fna in the medina and along Ave Mohammed V in the Ville Nouvelle.

-- On Sundays, ATMs on Rue Bab Agnaou (near Djemaa El Fna) and in Rahba Kedima often run out of funds.
-Try ATMs on Rue Fatima Zohra near Bab Ksour, or in the ville nouvelle.
+On Sundays, ATMs on Rue Bab Agnaou (near Djemaa El Fna) and in Rahba Kedima often run out of cash.
+Try ATMs on Rue Fatima Zohra near Bab Ksour, or in the Ville Nouvelle.